Bailey and Environs

 Looking for coffee or ice cream?
 Try The Knotty Pine, one of our kids' favorite stops for soft-serve and a look around the gift shop.
 They also serve sandwiches if you are hungry.

 If you need to provision for the next stage of your adventure, try Platte River Outfitters , which offers a range of outdoor activity supplies.
 Need some fresh food?
 Try Rosalie's Market, with a selection of fresh produce, meat, and other goods.
 Sudz laundromat is in the same center.
 All are located in downtown Bailey just behind Rustic Station.
 There is also a Dollar General up Crow Hill with a wider selection of goods.

 Want to shop some unique mountain stores right in our hometown?
 Try the Sasquatch Outpost, with clothing, curios, and a "Sasquatch Experience" unlike any other.
-You can also check out the Fun and Funky Gallery, featuring local products and artists, right next to the Post Office and next door to the Lodge.
+You can also check out the Fun and Funky Gallery, featuring local products and artists, with one location next to the Post Office and the other right next door to the Lodge.
 River Canyon Gallery on Main Street houses a collection of local artists using a variety of media and is well worth a visit.
 Debeeze Honey in downtown Bailey has honey, soaps, and candles.
 Next door is the Platte Canyon Community Partnership resale boutique, benefiting a variety of local charities.
 About 15 minutes north on 285 you can try King's Emporium for an eclectic collection of home goods, clothing and furniture.
 And if you like antiques, estate sales, and sifting through other people's treasures, try the Pine Emporium in Pine Grove.
 It is one of a kind and only 20 minutes away.